hspringthorpe/GBPJPY-Moving-Average-Backtester/README.md

 # Libraries used
 **yfinance:**

-- collects time series ticker data history from Yahoo Finance as a pandas DataFrame.
+- Collects time series ticker data history from Yahoo Finance as a pandas DataFrame.

 **Matplotlib:**

-- plots the data for visualisation purposes.
+- Plots the data for visualisation purposes.

 **pandas:**

-- exports yfinance data to .csv.
+- Exports yfinance data to .csv.

-- manipulates the data to create moving averages.
+- Manipulates the data to create moving averages.

-- allows us to iterate over the time series data via a for loop.
+- Allows to iterate over the time series data via a for loop.

+**NumPy:**

+- Will be used on the data from pandas to highlight performance of stratgey.